MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-yarnqueueusage.md

   This package is for internal Company ABC use only -- not for redistribution.
   ~~~~

 3. In the package’s R directory add one or more `*.R` files with the code for the functions to be overridden.
 The following provides sample code for overriding `RxHadoopMR`, `RxSpark`, and `RxSparkConnect` that you might save to a file called "ccOverrides.r" in that directory.
+Please note that the `RxSparkConnect` function is only available in V9 and later releases.

   ~~~~
     # sample code to enforce use of YARN queues for RxHadoopMR, RxSpark,